Curated by Barbara London

 Through familiar interfaces, the artists imaginatively translate and redefine words, sounds, and music.

 Seth Cluett’s video installation the stratified character of nature and Juan Cortés’s interactive installation Supralunar, use sound to probe magical impressions of the Universe and transport viewers to specific places, while Yuko Mohri and Marina Rosenfeld use sound to create visual ecosystems to situate their mixed-media sculptures.
 Mohri’s You Locked Me Up in a Grave, You Owe Me at Least the Peace of a Grave, includes rotating speakers that create an environment where visitors can interact with visual and audible manifestations of often invisible systems, and in Rosenfeld’s Music Stands, the viewer is situated among three sculptures that resemble music stands emitting unpredictable tones that echo and amplify through the space.

-The exhibition is the culmination of years of research by Barbara London, a pioneer in the field of video and new media, who now teaches in the Sound Art Department, Columbia University.
+The exhibition is the culmination of years of research by Barbara London, a leader in the field of video and new media, who now teaches in the Sound Art Department, Columbia University.
 It was developed with support from Nokia Bell Labs E.A.T., giving access to the latest in sonic technology and providing venues with experimental advances for the presentation of sound works.